Richard Joseph Burton, oil on linen, (80x70cm)

 Materials

-I use earth tone oil paints: warm white, cadmium red or Chinese vermilion (the latter is much more expensive), yellow ochre, ivory black, raw umber and burnt umber are useful additions as is light red (kept to the light side of the face), and Venetian red (kept to the shadow side of the face) pending what your set up is and what colours you see.
-I don’t use blue in my portraits (but you can), even when a person has blue eyes (below).
+I use earth tone oil paints: warm white, cadmium red or Chinese vermilion (the latter is much more expensive), yellow ochre, ivory black, raw umber and burnt umber are useful additions as is light red (for lighter areas of the face), and Venetian red (for shadow).

 The warmer peachy colours of skin tone will make your mixed greys appear blue